up

 Program Performance Measures

-1 This performance measure includes the number of physical items checked out from the library, plus the items used in-house by customers, and the checkouts of ebooks, e-audiobooks, and similar electronic materials.
+1 This performance measure includes the number of physical items checked out from the library, plus the items used in-house by customers, and the checkouts of ebooks, eaudiobooks, and similar electronic materials.
+The Potomac Library was closed for renovation from May 2, 2022 to April 15, 2023, which would account for the slight reduction in circulation in FY23.

 2 “Library visits” represent customer branch access to services and resources inside the facility.
 Facilities closure for COVID affected in-person visits by the public.
 Branches re-opened for public access in three “rolling” phases, beginning June 1, 2021, and ending July 6, 2021.
 Library public service hours were 48 hours per week per location when they reopened.
 These public service hours were expanded to 64 hours per branch per week February 27, 2022.

-6 “Early Literacy Programming” comprises the number of attendees at Storytimes.
+5 “Early Literacy Programming” comprises the number of attendees at Storytimes.
 Facilities closure for COVID affected this metric as there was no longer in-person programming.
 Branches re-opened for public access in three phases, beginning June 1, 2021 and ending July 6, 2021.
 Library public service hours were 48 hours per week per location when they reopened.
 These public service hours were expanded to 64 hours per week February 27, 2022.
-Programs continued to be held virtually through FY21, and in-person early literacy program resumed May 1, 2022.
+Programming continued to be held virtually through FY21, and in-person early literacy programming resumed May 1, 2022.

 anchor